 Science in Sport Energy Gels have 22 grams of carbs, but only one gram of sugar, so you don’t suffer the energy crash you get with some products.
 These gels use an isotonic formulation so that you don’t have to drink extra fluid to digest them, thereby avoiding stomach problems.

-Science in Sport Energy Gel Variety Pack, SIS Isotonic Energy Gel Pack, 22g Fast Acting Carbs, Performance & Endurance Sports Gels, Running & Cycling Gel - 2 Fl Oz (Pack of 6)
+Science in Sport Energy Gel Variety Pack, SIS Isotonic Gels, 22g Fast Acting Carbs, 1g of Sugar, Performance & Endurance Sports Gels - 6 Pack

 Science in Sport Energy Gels have lots of carbs, but very little sugar, plus a light and thin consistency so that they're easy to consume while staying focused on your ride.